Placeholder

 A man in a striped shirt, gray jacket and jeans leans against a desk.
 A blue box for an electric toothbrush sits next to him.

-On his journey at P&G, Sherman takes pride in mentoring & helping the next generation of technologists and teams.
+Sherman takes pride in mentoring and helping the next generation of technologists.
 “One of the things I’m most proud of is the Corporate Smart Products Organization,” he said.
 “Building the team to get all of us to a point where we collectively have the technical mastery, the trust and the relationships to be able to drive breakthrough innovation for P&G. I get to work with amazing people on breakthrough work learning every day and each Monday when I come back to work, I'm excited because of that.”

 Stay updated with the latest news!